omelchert/optfrog/README.md

 python setup.py install --user
 ```

 from the commandline.
 This, however will only install the optfrog tools without the examples folder.
+So make sure to also fetch a local copy of the examples provided here.

 ## Example Programs

 Optfrog also comes with several sample programs in the examples directory.
 For example,
-changing to the examples folder
+changing to the `examples` folder and running

 ```
 python example_optFrog.py
 ```

 will compute a time-frequency optimized spectrogram for an input signal characterizing
 a short intense optical pulse after propagation in a nonlinear waveguide.
-The above example script will generate the figure below.
+The above example script will generate the below figure in subfolder `FIGS`.

 ![alt text](https://github.com/omelchert/optfrog/blob/master/examples/FIGS/fig_optFrog_ESM_alpha0.0000.png)

+## Links

+Further use-cases demonstrating parts of the functionality of `optfrog` as a numerical tool for signal analysis in ultrashort pulse propagation can be found [here](https://doi.org/10.1117/12.2313255https://doi.org/10.1117/12.2313255).

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Acknowledgments